networknt/light-doc/content/en/deployment/kubernetes.md

 In the above deployment.yaml, we have set the [memory limit][] for the container.
 To verify that, let's put some load on the server and see if the service respects the limitation.

 To access the server, go to the consul server first to find the IP and port number for the petstore service.
-Verify if it works with a curl command.
+Verify if it works with a curl command:

 ```
 curl -k https://38.113.162.51:2408/v2/pet/111
 ```

-Now use the wrk to generate some load for 5 minutes.
+Now use the wrk to generate some load for 5 minutes:

 ```
 wrk -t1 -c128 -d300s https://38.113.162.51:2408/v2/pet/111